I Am the Walrus (American Dad!): Plot

 The Smith family have dinner together, and Stan talks about the events that occurred on a nature documentary that aired earlier.
 Shortly after the conversation, Steve is the first person to finish his meal, much to Stan's surprise.
 Stan later becomes insecure about the incident, and he is afraid that he will lose his stance as the alpha male of the household.
 The next morning, when Steve is watching a movie on television, Stan abruptly pushes him off the couch and claims it as his "territory" by peeing all over it.
 Steve becomes furious, and he tells Francine about the situation in the kitchen.
 Francine tells him that Stan is intimidated by him, and that he feels that he will lose his dominant position in the family.
 Puzzled, Steve talks to Stan about the issue and openly challenges him.

 Though Steve manages to outdo him in everything, Stan is inspired by a walrus documentary to do the one thing his son can not do: have sex.
 Steve turns to Roger for help, who suggests he go to a party (hosted by Roger himself as a high school senior named Bing Cooper) to get laid; after having his idea involving paralytic drugs and a persona named Ace Chapman rejected, as the sex has to be consensual.
 Informed by Klaus of this, Stan rushes to the party to stop his son.
 However, upon arriving there, Stan learns that Steve's various attempts to have sex with a girl failed miserably as the boy is having a mental breakdown.
 Roger explains now there's no threat to Steve challenging Stan, and no threat of Steve's future son, who shall never be born, challenging him.
 Stan later apologizes to him, and admits to having failed to raise him to be a man.

 Meanwhile, Jeff and Hayley decide to take marriage counseling after continuously getting into arguments.
-They arrive at a class dedicated to pottery, learning the counselor is Principal Lewis.
-Hayley opts out of the session, but Jeff insists that she stay with the plan.
-The couple later arrive at Principal Lewis' home, which is an enormous mess, where he tells him that their first goal is to clean his house.
+They arrive at a class dedicated to pottery, learning that the counselor is Principal Lewis.
+Hayley opts out of the session, but Jeff insists she stay with the plan.
+The couple later arrives at Principal Lewis's home, which is an enormous mess, and he tells them their first goal is to clean his house.
 Confused, Hayley and Jeff refuse, but Lewis holds them at gunpoint.
 Jeff later decides to use Roger's paralytic drugs to escape; Principal Lewis immediately takes them upon hearing the word "drugs" without hearing what they do, allowing Hayley and Jeff to steal his rare Mickey Mouse watch and escape.
 He returns to get the watch back and declares he has fixed Hayley and Jeff's relationship.
 After he gets his watch back, he takes more of the "Stephen Hawking pills" and is later used by Stan to teach Steve how to shave, and Roger (as Ace Chapman) drags him away.